ralna/GALAHAD/doc/Julia/rst-dir/struct_trs_control_type.rst

 .. index:: pair: variable; new_a
 .. _doxid-structtrs__control__type_1a7bea45d51fd9384037bbbf82f7750ce6:

-.. ref-code-block:: cpp
+.. ref-code-block:: julia
 	:class: doxyrest-title-code-block

-	int new_a
+	Int32 new_a

 how much of :math:`A` has changed since the previous call.
 Possible values are